hashicorp/consul-cluster-peering-setup-module/README.md

 ### Securing Consul with Access Control Lists (ACLs)
 It is recommended for production Consul that Consul clusters are [secured with Access Control Lists (ACls)](https://developer.hashicorp.com/consul/tutorials/security/access-control-setup-production)

 When a Consul cluster is secured, a token must be included in the provider file definition for each Consul cluster.
+See [Consul Peering Generate Token](https://developer.hashicorp.com/consul/commands/peering/generate-token) for more information on the required ACL permissions.

 #### Example:
 ```hcl